nodeca/js-yaml/README.md

 ### Caveats

 Note, that you use arrays or objects as key in JS-YAML.
-JS do not allows objects or array as keys, and stringifies them at the moment of adding them.
+JS do not allows objects or array as keys, and stringifies (by calling .toString method) them at the moment of adding them.

 ``` yaml
 ---